Search by Keyword

 The Beatles at Twickenham Film Studios, circa January, 1969.

 As "Don't Let Me Down" continued to be developed in later January sessions, these "pull chords" were dropped.
-However, John began toying around with these "pull chords" in loosely developing them into another song.
-This was also caught on tape during these January sessions at Twickenham Film Studios with John singing the words "Here comes the sun, whoa, the sun."
+However, John simultaneously began toying around with these "pull chords" in loosely developing them into a seperate song that included the "Here comes the sun" theme in the lyrics.
 It is here we see the true evolution of what eventually became the song "Sun King."
 Also, if only subconsciously, this may be the initial inspiration for George Harrison to write his song "Here Comes The Sun" a few months later.

 John had decided to develop the lyric around his original "here comes the sun" inspiration back in January, despite the fact that George had already written a song with that title that had already started to be recorded by that time.
 It is claimed, such as in Steve Turner's book “A Hard Day's Write,” that Lennon described ”Sun King” as “something that had come to him in a dream, implying that it was an inspired piece of work.”
 While this may be true, it must be emphasized that John was a heavy reader.
 The 1966 released book entitled “The Sun King” by Nancy Mitford, which was a biography of France's Louis XIV, may be the true inspiration that Lennon had incorporated into the song after reading the book, “or reading a review of,” speculates Barry Miles in Paul McCartney's “Many Years From Now” biography.
 “A Hard Day's Write” conjures the idea that John, after reading the book, had “a dream wherein the King entered his palace to find all his guests were laughing and happy.”

 In any event, this takes us to July 24th, 1969, where John premiers the song in EMI Studios to properly record what he now called "Here Comes The Sun-King" and, in the process, completes the writing.
-“We just started joking,” John explained in 1969 about the session on that day.
+“We just started joking, you know, it's 'cod,'” John explained in 1969 about the session on that day.
 “You know, singing 'Quando para mucho.'
 So we just made it up.
 Paul knew a few Spanish words from school, you know.
 So we just strung any Spanish words that sounded vaguely like something.
 And of course we got 'Chicka ferdy' in.
 That's a Liverpool expression.
-Just like sort of – it doesn't mean anything to me but (childish taunting) 'Na-na, na-na-na!'
+Just like sort of – it doesn't mean anything, just like (childish taunting) 'Na-na, na-na-na!'
 The one we missed, we should have had, was 'Paranoia.'
 We forgot all about it.
 We used to call ourselves 'Los Paranoias.'
 'Cake and eat it' is another nice line too, because they have that in Spanish – 'Que,' or something, can eat it.”

 “Chicka ferdy” is said to be a scouse dialect phrase used for childish teasing, as John attempts to explain above.
 “Cake and eat it” is undoubtedly a reference to the popular English idiomatic proverb “You can't have your cake and eat it too,” meaning “you can't have it both ways.”
 Since they were stringing together phrases that sounded Spanish to go along with what appeared to them to be a Spanish-sounding backing track that they were recording, John and Paul appears to have used the phrase “cake and eat it” as a Spanish-sounding pun for “que can eat it.”